 Germany is the fourth-largest economy in the world and the biggest in Europe.
 It was one of the founding members of the European Union.
 Here, we highlight some of the key benefits relevant to treasury and cash management in Germany.

-- It ranks Germany 46th in the world for the soundness of its banks.
-It rates it reasonably highly for capital availability and financing through local equity markets.
+- It ranks Germany 53rd in the world for the soundness of its banks.
+It rates it sixth for venture capital availability, eighth for financing through local equity markets and tenth for ease of access of loans.

 - Germany has excellent business infrastructure, a highly educated multilingual workforce and a sound legal environment.